yurkinh/SQLiteNetExtensions.Modern/README.md

 ### Cascade operations

 For safety, all operations are not recursive by default, but most of them can be configured to work recursively.
-SQLite-Net Extensions provides mechanisms for handling inverse relationships, references to the same class, and circular dependencies out-of-the-box, so you won't have to worry about it.
+SQLite-Net Extensions provide mechanisms for handling inverse relationships, references to the same class, and circular dependencies out-of-the-box, so you won't have to worry about it.
 To handle it, there's a new property in all relationship attributes called `CascadeOperations` that allows you to specify how that relationship should behave on cascade operations.
 Cascade operations can be combined using the binary _OR_ operator `|`, for example:

 	[OneToMany(CascadeOperations = CascadeOperation.CascadeRead | CascadeOperation.CascadeInsert)]